 - Part 1.
 Guide to Modern Penetration Testing: Two Extreme Cases

 - Part 2.
-Guide to Modern Penetration Testing: Fifty Shades of Grey Box
+Guide to Modern Penetration Testing: Choose Your Box

 - Part 3.
-Guide to Modern Penetration Testing: A Routine or Genuine Art?
+Guide to Modern Penetration Testing: A Digital Adventure

 To conclude the series of articles about penetration testing, we’ll discuss what is more important for successful pentesting: a routine step-by-step approach as written in a manual, or improvisation based on own feeling and past experience.

 While pentesting might be a sort of chaotic playground, documentation should always be in order.
 One of the most complex challenges for a pentester is to effectively describe the results of their work to a customer.
 This is the very moment when “pure art” becomes standardized.

 A Kill Chain Model by Lockheed Martin is commonly used to show the relations between different findings and vulnerabilities, and how they could be combined by an attacker to get full unauthorized access to the target object and an end customer local-area network.
 This model also demonstrates what damage the customer could suffer in case of a successful attack.